FlagOpen/FlagEmbedding/README.md

   <summary>3.
 When does the query instruction need to be used</summary>

   <!-- ### When does the query instruction need to be used -->

+For the `bge-*-v1.5`, we improve its retrieval ability when not using instruction.
+No instruction only has a slight degradation in retrieval performance compared with using instruction.
+So you generate embedding without instruction in all cases for convenience.

 For a retrieval task that uses short queries to find long related documents, it is recommended to add instructions for these short queries.
 **The best method to decide whether to add instructions for queries is choosing the setting that achieves better performance on your task.**